TomHodson/tomhodson.github.com/_posts/2025-01-25-volume-rendering.md

 4.4M	surface_8.vtp
 ```

 From my quick skim of the file format page, `main.plist` has the main metadata, `matrix.dat` is the density data.
-I think `mask_n.dat` and `mask.plist` are basically an array of indices used to categorise each pixel in the raw scan, for example bone, soft tissue etc.I think all the `surface_n.*` pairs and the mask might be from when I was playing around with the tools inside InVesalius sometime in the distant past.
+I think `mask_n.dat` and `mask.plist` are basically an array of indices used to categorise each pixel in the raw scan, for example bone, soft tissue etc. I think all the `surface_n.*` pairs and the mask might be from when I was playing around with the tools inside InVesalius sometime in the distant past.

 For the rest of this I will just focus on matrix.dat and the metadata in main.plist.